unisonweb/olddocsite/_includes/unisontour.markdown

 We get this for free because the test cache is keyed by the hash of the test, not by what the test is called.

-> ☝️  The `use` statement can do absolute imports as well, for instance `use .base.List map`.
+> ☝️  The `use` statement can do absolute names as well, for instance `use .base.List map`.

 When you're starting out writing some code, it can be nice to just put it in a temporary namespace, perhaps called `temp` or `scratch`.
 Later, without breaking anything, you can move that namespace or bits and pieces of it elsewhere, using the `move.term`, `move.type`, and `move.namespace` commands.